ICP for Africa Results

 Compendium of Statistics on Bank Group Operations is an annual publication of the African Development Bank Group, presenting data on operational activities of the Bank Group.
 Part One gives cross-country statistics on Bank operations and Part Two provides country-specific information on each regional member country of the Bank.
 The present publication was prepared in the Economic and Social Statistics Division of the Statistics Department.

-The AfDB Statistics Pocketbook, presents summary economic and social data on regional member countries and on the operational activities of the African Development Bank Group.
+The AfDB Statistics Pocketbook 2015, presents summary economic and social data on regional member countries and on the operational activities of the African Development Bank Group.
 Most of the indicators shown are selected from an other Bank publication: Compendium of Statistics on Bank Group Operations, Gender, Poverty and Environmental Indicators on African Countries.
+The AfDB Statistics Pocket Book 2015 was prepared in the Economic and Social Statistics Division of the Statistics Department at the African Development Bank.